interestdashing/openai-nobs/README.md

     * The sessions can still be provided a specific model, but will by default find a working one for the usage
 * Automatic moderation
     * Moderation is the developers responsibility and the session libraries make this easy
-    * Use session config option `autoModeration: true` to enable automatic moderation
+    * Enabled by default, can be disabled with `autoModeration: false`
     * Rejections with `ModerationError` will be thrown if inputs are flagged
-* Automatic summery (coming soon)
+* Automatic summery
     * Summarize inputs to fit within token limits of model
-    * More details coming soon...
+    * Enabled by default, can be disabled with `autoSummarize: false`

 ## Usage